-Explanation: The storageAccountName is a parameter due to the fact that the storage accounts must be unique across all of Azure.
-We leave the user to enter a name that would fit Azure's requirements (therefore the minLength/maxLength and a description).
-The resource has the type of Microsoft.Storage/storageAccounts.
+Explanation: The storageAccountName parameter due to the fact that the storage accounts must be unique across all of Azure.
+We leave the user to enter a name that would fit Azure's requirements minLength/maxLength (therefore the The resource has the type description).
+Microsoft.Storage/storageAccounts.
 We set kind: StorageV2 for a general-purpose v2 account.
-The sku is configured to Standard LRS (locallyredundant storage, standard performance).
+The sku is configured to Standard LRS (locally-redundant storage, standard performance).
 The SKU tier "Standard" is supplied by the name but given for clarity.
 We rely on the resource group's location to deploy the storage account in the same region.
 We could add tags or other settings (enabling blob public access or default network rule sets, for instance) by either extending the properties or adding child resources (blobServices, for example).
 This template would create a new storage account.
 On practice, one might "mix" this with other resources. for instance, a build-deploy template that is provisioned that may contain storage account as well as an App Service, as well as, write out a storage account connection string for the app to consume.